 Lewy Body Dementia prognosis and progression is discussed in a section in this page: Diagnosis: Prognosis and Stages .

 Vascular/ multi-infarct dementia prognosis is discussed in sections on pages at: NINDS Multi-Infarct Dementia Information Page: What is the prognosis? and Vascular Dementia: Treatment and outcomes .

 Parkinson’s Disease patients often develop dementia.
 The progression of Parkinson’s is described here: NINDS Parkinson’s Disease Information Page

-The discussion on this page is about how dementia may affect the patient over time.
+The discussion on this page is about how dementia may affect someone over time.
 To read how caregivers can plan for these various stages, see: Plan care for various stages of dementia.
 This page gives care suggestions for each stage.
 It discusses how care focus changes across the stages.
-In the initial stages, care focuses on helping patients retain dignity and autonomy.
+In the initial stages, care focuses on helping the persons retain dignity and autonomy.
 The care focus shifts more to ensuring safety as dementia gets worse, and in the final stages, the focus is comfort and quality of life.